matter-labs/zksync-lite-docs/docs/faq/README.md

 # Welcome to zkSync

-**zkSync** is a user-centric zkRollup for value transfers, created by [Matter Labs](https://matter-labs.io).
-We introduced the [vision for zkSync](https://medium.com/matter-labs/introducing-zk-sync-the-missing-link-to-mass-adoption-of-ethereum-14c9cea83f58) in December 2019.
+**zkSync** is a user-centric zkRollup for DeFi, created by [Matter Labs](https://matter-labs.io).
+We introduced our [vision for zkSync](https://medium.com/matter-labs/introducing-zk-sync-the-missing-link-to-mass-adoption-of-ethereum-14c9cea83f58) in December 2019.

 **zkRollup** is a trustless blockchain scaling technology driven by the power of [Zero-Knowledge Proofs](https://github.com/matter-labs/awesome-zero-knowledge-proofs).
 A few properties make it unique: